 When to see a doctor?

-See your doctor as soon as possible if you’ve started to have cluster headaches so that you can be properly diagnosed to rule out other disorders and to receive the proper treatment.
+See your doctor as soon as possible if a cluster headaches occurs for proper diagnosis to rule out other disorders and to receive the proper treatment.

 Headache pain, even when severe, usually isn’t an indication that there is an underlying disease.
 But headaches also usually indicate a serious underlying medical condition, such as a brain tumor or an aneurysm.